 The size of my work varies from as small as 6 inches to all the way up to 35 feet.
 I really enjoy creating work that is small to extremely large, and the challenges that come working in different formats.

-Even though I have been working with the construction fences for almost ten years, I have many ideas and inspiration as my work grows.
+Even though I have been working with the construction fences for over fifteen years, I have many ideas and inspiration as my work grows.
 I plan on continuing to use them, and seeing where it leads me in the future.